-post by Glenn Stone, PhD, Professor of Sociocultural Anthropology and Environmental Studies in Arts & Sciences
+Written by Glenn Stone, PhD, professor in the Department of Anthropology in Arts & Sciences

 Genetically modified (GM) crops are mostly planted on large industrialized farms (mainly in the US, Brazil, and Argentina), but there continues to be keen interest in—and debate on—their utility for small farmers and poor consumers in the Global South.
 In this regard, “Golden Rice” has received the most attention.